Namek Dev

 The fact was that my type T not always was able to be some Transformable object.

-→ Continue reading csharp, gamedev
+→ Continue reading csharp, gamedev, languages, Visual Studio

 Better Memento